-RSK Environment Ltd (RSK) was commissioned by Heaton Planning Limited on behalf of Angus Energy to undertake an air quality assessment of the proposed Balcombe 2z hydrocarbon well testing at the Lower Stumble Hydrocarbon Exploration Site, off London Road, near Balcombe, Haywards Heath (RH17 6JH).
+This report has been prepared on behalf of Angus Energy Weald Basin No.3 Ltd (hereafter 'Angus Energy') for the proposed removal of drilling fluids and Extended Well Test (EWT) on land at Lower Stumble Wood, Hydrocarbon Exploration Site, London Road, Balcombe, Haywards Heath, RH17 6JH (hereafter 'the site').

 Figure 1.1 shows the location of the application site, for which the approximate grid reference of the centre of the site is 531022, 129238.